 Now that I just gave you some overview on the ureters, I will spend some more time on these structures but on a separate tutorial, but I just wanted to give you an idea before we move on to the next structure.

 The next structure that we’re going to talk about is now seen, highlighted in green.
 This is known as the adrenal gland.
 And the adrenal gland is also known as the suprarenal gland.

 And you have two: one on top of each kidney.
 So these are endocrine glands that are located on the superior extremity of the kidneys.

-And the adrenal glands have what is known to be as an adrenal cortex, which can be divided into three layers called the zona glomerulosa.
-And notice here that I'm listing here the… between parentheses, the hormones that can be produced within these layers.
-So on the zona glomerulosa, you will see androgens, while on the zona fasciculata, you see cortisol, and on the zona reticularis, you’ll find aldosterone.
+And the adrenal glands have what is known to be as an adrenal cortex, which can be divided into three layers.
+Zona glomerulosa.
+And note here that we have the hormones that these layers produce between parentheses.
+So in the zona glomerulosa, aldosterone.
+While on the zona fasciculata cortisol.
+And in the zona reticularis, androgens.

 Now, the other structure important to mention here on the adrenal gland is the medulla—the adrenal medulla where the hormones, norepinephrine and epinephrine, are secreted.

 And the last structure that we saw also on the kidney, the adrenal gland also has a hilum where the central vein of the adrenal gland exits.

 And from the adrenal gland, we’re going to move on to another structure, very tiny one that you can see right about here.
 This is known as the suprarenal vein.

 Now, the suprarenal veins drain the adrenal glands.
 And the left suprarenal vein drains the blood from the left adrenal gland into the left renal vein, whereas the right suprarenal vein drains into the inferior vena cava.
 So this is important information that is always associated to the suprarenal vein and that you need to remember especially on exams.
 So don’t forget this.